open-mmlab/mmcv/docs/tensorrt_plugin.md

 <!-- TOC -->

-## Introduction of TensorRT
+## Introduction

 **NVIDIA TensorRT** is a software development kit(SDK) for high-performance inference of deep learning models.
 It includes a deep learning inference optimizer and runtime that delivers low latency and high-throughput for deep learning inference applications.
 Please check its [developer's website](https://developer.nvidia.com/tensorrt) for more information.

-## Why include TensorRT plugins in MMCV

-- To ease the deployment of trained models with custom operators from `mmcv.ops` using TensorRT.
+To ease the deployment of trained models with custom operators from `mmcv.ops` using TensorRT, a series of TensorRT plugins are included in MMCV.

 ## List of TensorRT plugins supported in MMCV